 What I love about this stand mixer is the mixing guide positioned underneath the handle.
 This guide tells you which speed to use depending on what you want to mix.
 I find this is very useful for beginners who are still learning the tricks of the trade.

 The handle at the top of the mixer is also a great addition that helps with tilting the head back or carrying it storage.

 The Cusimax stand mixer is a beautiful and classy appliance that will fit in your kitchen really well.
 It features a very beefy 800 watt motor and 3-speed variables, from a slow stir to a fast mix.

 With a 5 Quart stainless steel mixing bowl, you can mix large quantities with ease.
-There is also a splash guard with an access port that you can open and close as you add more ingredients into your mixture.
+There is also a splash guard with an access port that you can open and close as you add more ingredients to your mixture.

 The mixer features a tilt-head design that allows you to place your bowl and its accessories with ease.
 There are also anti-slip suction cups that keep your mixer steady while it’s doing its thing.

 With your Cusimax stand mixer, you’ll get a whisk, a dough hook and a mixing beater.

 The attachments are not made out of stainless steel so you might find that the coating starts to come off after a few washes.
 If you opt for this machine, would suggest hand wash only for these attachments.